score-framework/py.sa.orm/docs/index_include.rst

 Sqlalchemy_ supports various ways of configuring the inheritance in the database.
 The full list of options can be found in :ref:`sqlalchemy's documentation on inheritance mapping <sqlalchemy:inheritance_toplevel>`.
-But since we value programmer time over CPU time and want to avoid unnecessery optimization attempts at the early stages of a project, we would rather recommend just using joined table inheritance at the beginning—which is also the default:
+But since we value programmer time over CPU time and want to avoid unnecessary optimization attempts at the early stages of a project, we would rather recommend just using joined table inheritance at the beginning—which is also the default: